Ekulus Consulting has been doing business with Oracle for over a decade and has climbed the ranks to reach gold partner status.

 That focus on PaaS is something that Scalia sees as a way to differentiate his business from others.

 “With CX, there are SaaS applications available, so they're meant to be packaged standard solutions that you tailor to a degree," he said.
 "But you can really create a unique experience with a PaaS because it allows you to really put a vision in place and work without limits,” he said.

 “The SaaS world is more around adopting what's already there and living in efficiencies as opposed to reinventing the wheel.

 “We certainly see that that's not something we would stop doing in the foreseeable future,” he added.

-While Ekulus’ focus on PaaS is Ekulus' predicted future, its present has seen the company chalk up a number of wins over the last 12 months.
+Utilising its experience with PaaS, Ekulus has achieved a number of wins over the last 12 months.

-One major win for Ekulus was its work with the Australian Finance Group (AFG) to enhance the home loan process for both customers and brokers, leveraging Oracle technology in its solution.
+One such win for the consulting firm was its work with the Australian Finance Group (AFG) to enhance the home loan process for both customers and brokers, leveraging Oracle technology in its solution.

 Initial planning began in September 2018 and its resolution wasn’t until June 2019.
 The first stage of work on a customer portal spanned from July 2019 to December 2019.

 “That first phase took us six months, but it did require building a unique portal for them,” Scalia said.

 “This was not about picking up a SaaS application and just delivering to your customers, they really wanted to engage with them.
 So, they actually built a unique experience for their customers and our job was to take that experience and execute it on Oracle cloud.”